RootstockCollective/collective-rewards-sc/docs/src/src/governance/GovernanceManager.sol/contract.GovernanceManager.md

 ### validateChanger

-Validates if an account is authorized as the changer.
+Validates if an account is authorized to perform changes.

-_Reverts with `NotAuthorizedChanger` if the account is not the changer or governor._
+_Reverts with `NotAuthorizedChanger` if the account is not the authorized changer or governor._

 ```solidity
 function validateChanger(address account_) public view;